artongerguri/weather-based-crop-yield-prediction-ml/README.md

 This project focuses on predicting crop yield based on weather conditions using machine learning techniques.
 The main goal is to analyze the relationship between weather variables and agricultural production, and then build predictive models that can estimate crop yield more effectively.

-The project will be developed and documented through three main phases, following the course requirements.
+The project will be developed and documented through three main phases.

 ---